Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 ### Aggregation

 This aggregates two freight O-D matrices.
 Once 'Run' is clicked, a progress window will update the user on the aggregation process.
 Once complete, the aggregated matrix is saved to a CSV names 'Output_Aggregated_Matrix' in the Local Freight Tool directory.
+This is a less general version of the Matrix Utilities Matrix Addition function.

 ## 6: Matrix Utilities
 The matrix utilities module provides functionality for a variety of different operations which can